-Often when you go to capture that moment, the lighting conditions aren't ideal: An overcast sky, a room too dimly lit, or fluorescent lighting can ruin your photo.
+Often when you go to capture a special moment, the lighting conditions aren’t ideal.
+An overcast sky, a room too dimly lit, or fluorescent lighting can adversely affect your photo.

-The Adobe in-app camera in Lightroom for mobile helps you take better photos instantly with options to optimize lighting, apply creative effects, and set up your subject in your shot.
+The Adobe in-app camera in Lightroom for mobile helps you take better photos instantly with options to optimize exposure, apply creative presets, and compose your shot.

 - Incandescent (Light bulb), or Fluorescent (Horizontal light bulb) for indoor scenes